stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 : System MUST provide a control to initiate the signup process

 FREQ-1.2
-: System MUST collect the citizen's email, password, legal name, and postal code
+: System MUST collect the citizen's email, password, legal name, current occupation, and postal code

 FREQ-1.3
 : The system MUST enforce password strength requirements.
 This may be achieved by either enforcing character restrictions (a mix of uppercase letters, lowercase letters, numbers, and symbols) or by measuring complexity (using a tool such as zxcvbn).